DeveloperZo/InfinityQube/Assets/Docs/Project Doc/4_LevelDesign.md

 This is the only dedicated tutorial stage (Stage 0).
 Stages 1-12 are the core game stages that progressively introduce new mechanics while building on tutorial fundamentals.

-### Symmetrical Wave System Tutorial Progression
+### Marker to Cube System Tutorial Progression

-After basic mechanics are established, the game introduces its core innovation: the Symmetrical Wave System.
+After basic mechanics are established, the game introduces its core innovation: the Marker to Cube System.
 This system teaches players to think about collisions, timing, and spatial relationships.

 #### Phase 1: Collision Fundamentals (Stages 0-2)
 - **Static Marker Collisions**: Players learn that markers can intercept cubes at any point in their descent